Multiprocessing: Master/slave multiprocessor system

 In a master/slave multiprocessor system, the master CPU is in control of the computer and the slave CPU(s) performs assigned tasks.
-The CPUs can be completely different in terms of speed and architecture.
+The CPUs can be very different in speed and architecture.
 Some (or all) of the CPUs can share a common bus, each can also have a private bus (for private resources), or they may be isolated except for a common communications pathway.
 Likewise, the CPUs can share common RAM and/or have private RAM that the other processor(s) cannot access.
 The roles of master and slave can change from one CPU to another.

-Two early examples of a mainframe master/slave multiprocessor are the Bull Gamma 60 and the Burroughs B5000.
+Two early examples of a mainframe computer master/slave multiprocessor are the Bull Gamma 60 and the Burroughs B5000.

-An early example of a master/slave multiprocessor system of microprocessors is the Tandy/Radio Shack TRS-80 Model 16 desktop computer which came out in February 1982 and ran the multi-user/multi-tasking Xenix operating system, Microsoft's version of UNIX (called TRS-XENIX).
+An early example of a master/slave multiprocessor system of microprocessors is the Tandy/Radio Shack TRS-80 Model 16 desktop computer, released in February 1982.
+It ran the multi-user/multi-tasking Xenix operating system, Microsoft's version of Unix (named TRS-XENIX).
 The Model 16 has two microprocessors: an 8-bit Zilog Z80 CPU running at 4 MHz, and a 16-bit Motorola 68000 CPU running at 6 MHz.
-When the system is booted, the Z-80 is the master and the Xenix boot process initializes the slave 68000, and then transfers control to the 68000, whereupon the CPUs change roles and the Z-80 becomes a slave processor responsible for all I/O operations including disk, communications, printer and network, as well as the keyboard and integrated monitor, while the operating system and applications run on the 68000 CPU.
+When the system is booted, the Z-80 is the master and the Xenix boot process initializes the slave 68000, and then transfers control to the 68000, whereupon the CPUs change roles and the Z-80 becomes a slave processor responsible for all input/output (I/O) operations including disk, communication, printer, and network, keyboard, and integrated monitor, while the operating system and applications run on the 68000 CPU.
 The Z-80 can be used to do other tasks.

-The earlier TRS-80 Model II, which was released in 1979, could also be considered a multiprocessor system as it had both a Z-80 CPU and an Intel 8021 microcontroller in the keyboard.
-The 8021 made the Model II the first desktop computer system with a separate detachable lightweight keyboard connected with by a single thin flexible wire, and likely the first keyboard to use a dedicated microcontroller, both attributes that would later be copied years later by Apple and IBM.
+The earlier TRS-80 Model II, released in 1979, is also a multiprocessor system as it has both a Z-80 CPU and an Intel 8021 microcontroller in the keyboard.
+The 8021 made the Model II the first desktop computer system with a separate detachable lightweight keyboard connected with by one thin flexible wire, and likely the first keyboard to use a dedicated microcontroller, both attributes copied years later by Apple and IBM.

 Instruction and data streams

-In multiprocessing, the processors can be used to execute a single sequence of instructions in multiple contexts (single instruction, multiple data or SIMD, often used in vector processing), multiple sequences of instructions in a single context (multiple instruction, single data or MISD, used for redundancy in fail-safe systems and sometimes applied to describe pipelined processors or hyper-threading), or multiple sequences of instructions in multiple contexts (multiple instruction, multiple data or MIMD).
+In multiprocessing, the processors can be used to execute a single sequence of instructions in multiple contexts (single instruction, multiple data (SIMD), often used in vector processing), multiple sequences of instructions in a single context (multiple instruction, single data or MISD, used for redundancy in fail-safe systems and sometimes applied to describe pipelined processors or hyper-threading), or multiple sequences of instructions in multiple contexts (multiple instruction, multiple data or MIMD).